Lenadcole/Go_Your_Own_Way_travel_agency_analysis_Python/README.md

 # Go_Your_Own_Way_travel_agency_analysis_Python

 Acting as an analyst for Go Your Own Way, I was tasked with uncovering customer groupings for which specialised holiday packages could be created and revenue maximised.
 I performed initial and exploratory analysis on the Travelpac dataset from ONS in order to gain more insight into UK travel habits.
-I added a geographic element to the analysis before I undertook linear regression and cluster analysis to discover traveller groups that could be used to create specific customer groups.
+I then added a geographic element to the analysis before I undertook linear regression and cluster analysis to discover traveller clusters that could be used to create specific customer groups.

 ### Who are Go Your Own Way?